MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq.md

 * **Can I make or be in a group call or a call with three or more participants?** No, not at this time.
 * **Can I be in a meeting?** No, not at this time.

-### Does Remote Assist mobile support the ability to see both the live video feed from the rear-facing camera, as well as, the technician's face from the front-facing camera ?
+### Does Remote Assist mobile support the ability to see both the live video feed from the rear-facing camera as well as the technician's face from the front-facing camera ?

 No, just the rear-facing camera at this time.